smarterlabs/retro-js/README.md

 </style>
 ```

-For use cases more advanced that this, we would recommend the JavaScript API.
+For use cases more advanced than this, we would recommend the JavaScript API.

 ## Why?